Long Term Disability Lawyers for Small Fiber Neuropathy

 Your employer should give you an application to complete after notifying them of your condition.
 Be sure to fill it out and return it to them promptly, so they can send it to their insurer.

 Since the insurance company requires proof of a disabling condition, it would be an excellent idea to ask your physician for a written statement of your diagnosis and how the condition affects your mental or physical abilities at work.
 Continue attending your doctor’s appointments regularly and provide the insurance company with copies of your records.

 Diagnosed with Small Fiber Neuropathy?
-Call Abell and Capitan Law Today
+Call Capitan Law Today

 Our long-term disability lawyers understand the toll a disabling condition can take.
 When you’re in constant pain and trying to recover, the last thing you want to do is file an insurance claim and try to recover the benefits you need to afford your expenses.
 You can depend on us to take on the responsibility of your case so you can focus on treating your condition and getting your life back on track.

 At Capitan Law, we have years of experience helping our clients apply for LTD benefits and appealing denied insurance claims.
 We will remain by your side and provide the guidance and support you need to navigate the complicated legal process.
 You will not have to face the insurance company alone.
 Our legal team is ready to advocate for your rights and pursue the maximum benefits you deserve.